Integration runtime in Azure Data Factory

 |Azure-SSIS||SSIS package execution||SSIS package execution|

 Azure integration runtime

-An Azure integration runtime is capable of:
+An Azure integration runtime can:

-Compute resource and scaling
+Azure IR compute resource and scaling

 Azure integration runtime provides a fully managed, serverless compute in Azure.
 You don't have to worry about infrastructure provision, software installation, patching, or capacity scaling.
 In addition, you only pay for the duration of the actual utilization.